Fritz Soldmann

-Fritz Soldmann (8 March 1878 – 31 May 1945) was a German politician of the Independent Social Democratic Party (USPD) and later the Social Democractic Party (SPD).
+Fritz Soldmann (8 March 1878 – 31 May 1945) was a German politician of the Independent Social Democratic Party (USPD) and later the Social Democratic Party (SPD).

 Life and career

 1878 to 1933

 Soldmann was born in Lübeck in 1878, the son of a tailor.
 After elementary school he trained as a shoemaker.
-After his journeyman years in 1897, he joined the Social Democratic Party (SPD) and the Free Trade Unions.
+In 1897, after a period as a wandering journeyman, he joined the Social Democratic Party (SPD) and the Free Trade Unions.
 In 1903 he moved to Schweinfurt and in 1905 became involved in the shoemaker's association there.
 Between 1905 and 1909 he was chairman of the trade union commission (Gewerkschaftskartell).
 From 1913 onwards, Soldmann was an employee of the Schweinfurt AOK, and between 1914 and 1933, he was the co-chairman.
 In 1914 he became a labour secretary (Arbeitersekretär).
 Between 1915 and 1917 he served as a soldier in World War I. In 1917 following the split within the SPD, he joined the left-wing faction which formed the Independent Social Democratic Party (USPD).
 Between 1912 and 1919, Soldmann was a municipal planner in Schweinfurt.

 During the November Revolution, he was the second chairman of the workers', farmers' and soldiers' council of Bavaria.
 In April 1919 in Munich, he took the position of People's Delegate for the Interior (Volksbeauftragter für das Innere) in the short-lived Bavarian Soviet Republic.
 After the defeat of the republic by Freikorps units, Soldmann was interned for three months.
 After his dismissal, he became a provincial secretary of the USPD in Bavaria.
 He additionally served as a city councillor and later mayor in Schweinfurt, switching his party affiliation in 1922 back to the SPD.
 Soldmann was particularly active in initiatives aimed at bettering the living conditions of the unemployed and was a vehement proponent of the introduction of unemployment insurance.

 In the federal elections of June 1920, Soldmann was elected to the Reichstag as a candidate of the USPD for the Electoral District 29 (Franconia).
 During the first legislative period of the Weimar Republic in 1922, Soldmann returned to the SPD and joined the SPD caucus in the Reichstag.
 He began working for the SPD as a provincial party secretary in Bavaria, and transitioned to a role as an employment secretary in Schweinfurt, which he held from 1924 to 1933.
 In the federal election of July 1932, Soldmann was elected again to the Reichstag, now as an SPD member in Electoral District 26 (Franconia).